Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Discussion

 At the same time, the time-resolved cross-correlation analysis (Fig.~\ref{fig:fig5}) clarifies that ``physical relevance'' does not automatically imply ``causal precedence'' in time.
 Both the peak-time offset $\Delta t_{\eps,M}=t_\eps-t_M$ and the optimal-lag statistics $\tau^\ast=\arg\max_\tau \mathrm{corr}[M(t),\eps(t+\tau)]$ indicate that $M(t)$ typically peaks \emph{after} $\eps(t)$ by a fraction of a unit time.
 This is consistent with a picture in which the dissipation peak marks the culmination of energy removal, while the most intense higher-derivative spectral curvature measure continues to sharpen slightly later as the cascade reorganizes small-scale structures.
-Importantly, this behavior can coexist with the precursor property of $k_{\mathrm{peak}}(t)$: the \emph{dominant scale} of curl-of-vorticity activity can reach near-saturation (affecting $t_k$) before the \emph{amplitude} $M(t)$ attains its maximum.
+This behavior can coexist with the precursor property of $k_{\mathrm{peak}}(t)$: the \emph{dominant scale} of curl-of-vorticity activity can reach near-saturation (affecting $t_k$) before the \emph{amplitude} $M(t)$ attains its maximum.
+The present analysis is empirical in the following sense.
+We do not derive a closed dynamical equation showing that migration of $k_{\mathrm{peak}}(t)$ causes the dissipation maximum.
+A plausible interpretation is that both $k_{\mathrm{peak}}(t)$ and $\varepsilon(t)$ respond to a common underlying process, such as vortex stretching, enstrophy production, and the transfer of activity toward smaller scales.
+A related physical picture is that the $k^4E(k)$ weighting makes $\mathcal{C}(k,t)$ sensitive to the migration of activity toward the smallest dynamically active scales, while dissipation responds to the $k^2E(k)$-weighted energy removal.
+This provides a natural reason why the two diagnostics are related, but it does not establish that the migration of $k_{\mathrm{peak}}(t)$ causes the dissipation maximum.
+The contribution of this work is therefore a statistical quantification of the reliability and failure modes of the observed timing relation, rather than a causal derivation of the precursor mechanism.